LJWilliams/2018-06-07-bcchr/index.md

 </iframe>
 {% endif %}

-<h4>This is NOT an official Software Carpentry workshop, because we will not have time to cover all the core aspects of a SWC workshop.</h4>
+<h4>This is NOT an official Software Carpentry workshop, because we will not have time to cover all the core lessons.
+However, almost all of the material has been developed and vetted by the volunteers at SWC.
+Thank-you for your contributions to our python workshop.</h4>

 <h2 id="general">General Information</h2>